 If it hadn’t been for the quick thinking of one of her teammates, Michaela Maths, one of Britain’s most promising young athletes, would be dead – slain by an unseen hand!
 The police are baffled by the dastardly deed – and want the children’s help in solving it.
 Having been introduced to the crime, the suspects and their possible motives, pupils will work in teams on a carousel probing a range of mathematical skills.
 Taken together, these lead to the suspects being eliminated, one by one – until, if all the calculations are correct, the criminal is unmasked.

 Music industry mogul Harry Wilson has made more than a few enemies in his time - and now one of them has succeeded in making life difficult for him!
-So who was it who hacked into Harvey's precious database, deleting all his business contacts in one fell swoop?
+So who was it who hacked into Harry's precious database, deleting all his business contacts in one fell swoop?
 Means, motive and opportunity will all have to be factored in as pupils investigate this calculated act of sabotage.
 Was it Viola de Clerc, the classical violinist?
 DJ Grime, the garage specialist - or popster Betty B?
 Boy band Heaven Sent are in the mix as well, as is New Punk exponent Polly Ester - not forgetting Country and Western star Jake Carew!

 This exciting and fast-paced workshop invites pupils to pit their wits against the criminal by using their data handling and number skills to reveal his - or her - identity.

 CSI: Ancient Greek Maths (P4-P7)

 Mount Olympus is in turmoil – because someone has stolen Zeus’s thunderbolt!
 We're on the trail of the culprit – but need your help to put all the pieces together as you collate and interpret the data.
 Mixing maths with mythology, this is definitely one of our more challenging workshops!

 CSI: Saxon Maths (P4-P7)

 Alfred the Great has burnt the cakes … or has he?
 Test your understanding of number, shape and time as you help right the wrongs of history – and work out who framed him!

-CSI: Olympics (P6 – P7)
+CSI: Olympics (P4-P7)

-This exciting new addition to our CSI: Maths range has been designed to support you in capitalising on the interest in the Rio Olympics and engage your pupils in some undercover maths.
+This exciting new addition to our CSI: Maths range has been designed to support you in capitalising on the growing interest in next year's Tokyo Olympics and engaging your pupils in some undercover maths.
 The team of Olympians from the tiny country of Berellia is in turmoil.
 They're all cyclists, you see - and someone has sabotaged each and every one of their bikes!
 So children will have to delve deep into the murky underworld of the velodrome as they survey the crime scene, examine the evidence and sift through the suspects - all in a bid to crack The Case of the Criminal Cyclists!

-Exploring (according to age and programme): sorting, sequencing, elimination, additive reasoning, multiplicative reasoning, number patterns, fractions, percentages, 2D and 3D shapes, plans and elevations, measurement and units of measurement, collecting and interpreting data, positional language, time, problem-solving.
+Exploring: sorting, sequencing, elimination, additive reasoning, multiplicative reasoning, number patterns, fractions, percentages, 2D and 3D shapes, plans and elevations, measurement and units of measurement, collecting and interpreting data, positional language, time, problem-solving.

 A pirate-themed whole school maths challenge